ceeblet/patterns/README.md

 ![image](/static/images/home.png)

 The following code snippet from `static/draw_to_canvas.js` shows the Tree class along with its attributes and methods.
-The value of an attribute is set when a user makes an action that corresponds to that attribute.Possible actions include: moving a slider to the left or right, clicking a color button, and moving the mouse anywhere inside the canvas element.
+The value of an attribute is set when a user makes an action that corresponds to that attribute.
+Possible actions include: moving a slider to the left or right, clicking a color button, and moving the mouse anywhere inside the canvas element.
 The values of each Tree attribute are used in the drawTree method; different combinations result in a diverse collection of patterns.

 ```javascript